gke/UAVXArm/wiki/UAVXGUI.md

   * ORBIT - orbits the waypoint at the radius (R) with a velocity (V).
 UAVX will point an camera at the waypoint.
   * PERCH - lands at the waypoint then takes off and resumes mission.
   * Set POI - this is not a waypoint as such just a point that the aircraft will point to for the rest of the mission or until another Set POI is encountered.
+  * SURVEY - this allows you emit a pulse of a fixed width on the Aux1 pin repeated at periodically commencing at the next waypoint.

-  * Although not displayed RTH is always the default last waypoint.
+Although not displayed RTH is always the default last waypoint.
 If there is no mission then selecting Navigate results in RTH.

 If you do not designate a POI then the normal Turn To WP or hold heading configuration applies.